Accepting new clients! Text/call (717) 978-0538 or email contact@berrysweetspeech.org

 Occupational Therapist

 Hi!
 I am Allison!
-I am a licensed occupational therapist with over five years of experience, primarily serving children with a wide range of diagnosis in school-based settings.
+I am a licensed occupational therapist with over five years of experience, primarily serving children with a wide range of diagnoses in school-based settings.
 I earned my bachelor’s degree in Health and Occupation and master’s degree in Occupational Therapy from Elizabethtown College.

 During graduate school, I conducted research on enhancing child and family engagement in social and community participation within early intervention–an area I remain passionate about today.
 I am committed to helping children reach their fullest potential through individualized, strengths-based, and child-led therapy.
 I believe therapy should be both fun and functional, and I love using creative, play-based approaches to support each child’s growth in meaningful ways.